FLamparski/note-app/README.md

 ## Iteration 1 - In progress

-* [ ] As a user, I want to add and view my notes
+* [x] As a user, I want to add and view my notes
 * [ ] As a user, I want my notes to be really fast
-* [ ] As someone who likes good aesthetics, I want my notes to look presentable, but the key priority is still speed
+* [x] As someone who likes good aesthetics, I want my notes to look presentable, but the key priority is still speed
+* [ ] As a real user, I want my notes to be persistent.

 # Iteration 2 - Planned